23andMe vs AncestryDNA

 So more regions isn't always better.

-They are based on the most up to date research and algorithms, but every day researchers are learning more.
+These estimates are based on the most up to date research and algorithms, but every day researchers are learning more.

 As more people get tested, the tests improve in accuracy.